ecosyste-ms/dependabot/README.md

 # [Ecosyste.ms: dependabot](https://dependabot.ecosyste.ms)

-An index of dependabot pull requests across open source projects.
+An open index of dependabot pull requests across open source projects.

 This project is part of [Ecosyste.ms](https://ecosyste.ms), Tools and open datasets to support, sustain, and secure critical digital infrastructure.